Detecting Origin Attribution for Text-to-Image Diffusion Models: Related Work

 \section{Related Work}

-\textbf{Classifying Fake vs. Real Images.} The rise of sophisticated image generators facilitates creating highly realistic images with diverse artistic styles, which has spurred research aimed at detecting synthetic images from real images.
-Wang \etal \cite{wang2020cnngenerated} introduced a CNN model that identifies images generated by GANs \cite{goodfellow2014generative} and low-level vision models \cite{chen2018learning, dai2019second}.
+\textbf{Classifying Fake vs. Real Images.} The rise of sophisticated image generators facilitates creating highly realistic images with diverse styles, which has spurred research in detecting synthetic images from real images.
+Wang \etal \cite{wang2020cnngenerated} introduced a CNN that identifies images from GANs \cite{goodfellow2014generative} and low-level vision models \cite{chen2018learning, dai2019second}.
 They showed that training diversity is crucial for fake image detectors to achieve good generalization.
-Additionally, Yu \etal \cite{yu2019attributing} discovered that different GAN architectures, training sets, and initialization seeds lead to distinct fingerprints in the generated images.
+Additionally, Yu \etal \cite{yu2019attributing} discovered that different GAN architectures, training sets, and initialization seeds lead to distinct image fingerprints.

 Various approaches detect synthetic images using visible \cite{exploit_visual} and invisible artifacts that can lie in the spatial or frequency domain \cite{gragnaniello2021gan}.
 Spatial domain methods often estimate these digital fingerprints using deep learning methods \cite{bi2023detecting, sinitsa2023deep} or by averaging their noise residuals \cite{marra2018gans}.
 These detection methods may use local image patches \cite{chai2020makes}, combine local and global image features \cite{ju2022fusing}, or use gradients extracted by a pretrained CNN \cite{tan2023learning}.
 Moreover, style and texture information have been utilized for fake image detection \cite{liu2020global, zhong2024patchcraft, amoroso2023parents}.
 Amoroso \etal revealed that real and fake images are more easily separable using style features rather than semantics \cite{amoroso2023parents}, and Zhong \etal \cite{zhong2024patchcraft} found it more challenging for generative models to synthesize rich texture regions.
 Another line of work suggests that GAN-generated images can be detected by studying artifacts in the frequency domain \cite{corvi2023intriguing, ricker2024detection, bi2023detecting, think_twice, frequency_aware, marra2018gans, frank2020leveraging, bammey2023synthbuster, durall2020watch, dzanic2020fourier}.